Welcome to WEVR 2018, the third international Workshop on Everyday Virtual Reality.

-This workshop is co-located with the 2017 IEEE Conference on Virtual Reality (IEEE VR 2017), the top conference for Virtual Reality research which will be held from March 18-22 in Los Angeles, CA, USA.
+This workshop is co-located with the 2018 IEEE Conference on Virtual Reality (IEEE VR 2018), the top conference for Virtual Reality research which will be held from March 18-22 in Los Angeles, CA, USA.
 The workshop will take place on Sunday March 18, at the Stadthalle Reutlingen in Reutlingen, Germany.

 This year marked the commercial release of the two main Head-Mounted Display to experience VR in domestic environments: the HTC Vive and the Oculus Rift.
 In this third iteration of the workshop we want to retain the themes that proved successful for the first-ever WEVR, and also invite submissions on new trends related to everyday VR.
 One of the focus areas in which we will invite submissions on, will be the on advances in VR-based gameplay.
 We will endeavour to reach the VR community thriving in the California area.